What can AFAST®, TFAST® and Vet BLUE® – Global FAST® do for you?

 FAST is an acronym for the abbreviated ultrasound examination called Focused Assessment with Sonography for Trauma created as a triage and post-interventional screening test by human trauma surgeons in the 1990s.
-It quickly morphed into a non-trauma (triage), and monitoring (tracking) point-of-care imaging tool.
+It quickly morphed into a non-trauma (triage), and monitoring (tracking) point-of-care ultrasound imaging tool.
 The FAST ” T3″ applications encompass the paradigm change of its applications to Trauma, Triage, and Tracking (monitoring) that we started in 2005.
 In other words, Global FAST®, the combined use of AFAST®, TFAST®, and Vet BLUE® as a single veterinary ultrasound examination, has become an extension of your physical exam and our new core skill.

-- Better keep alive for gold standard testing
+- Better keep alive patients for gold-standard testing

-- Better keep alive for gold standard treatment
+- Better keep alive patients for gold-standard treatment

-- Better serve as evidence-based information by “seeing” the pathology-abnormality
+- Better serve as evidence-based information by “seeing” the abnormality

-We at FASTVet are committed to train you in Global FAST® and understand it clinical implications!
+We at FASTVet are committed to training you in Global FAST® and understand it clinical implications!